naomiHauret/playbook/README.md

 > A text-based RPG where your NFTs become the stars of unique adventures.
 Pick a storyline, cast your NFTs in different roles, give them a personality type and alignment, and let card-based sequences drive the story.
 Finish the story to unlock new cards and new ways to play !

+## Technical overview

+- `smart-contracts/` : code for the smart contracts on which the game relies to run ;
+- `chatbot/` : code for the chatbot used by end-users to play the game ;

+Check the `README.md` file of each folders above for running instructions, pre-requisites and implementation details.

+## What is it ?

 Remember when you were a kid and how you made up stories with toys that had nothing to do with each others ?
 Your favourite teddy bear had one role, barbies another role, action men another role, Pokémon figurines another… and somehow you managed to create a story that was able to entertain you (and maybe some of your friends) for a few hours.